huggingface/hub-docs/docs/hub/models-gated.md

 # Gated models

 To give more control over how models are used, the Hub allows model authors to enable **access requests** for their models.
 When enabled, users have to agree to share their contact information (username and email address) with the model authors to access the model files.
 Model authors can configure this request with additional fields.
-A model with Access requests enabled is called a **Gated model**.
+A model with access requests enabled is called a **Gated model**.
 Access requests are always granted to individual users and not to entire organizations.
 A common use case of gated models is to provide access to early research models before the wider release.

 ## Manage gated models as a model author

 ### Configure access control

-To enable Access requests, go to the model settings page.
+To enable access requests, go to the model settings page.
 By default the model is not gated.
 Click on "Enable Access request" on the top-right corner.

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/models-gated-disabled.png)